Emergency Management and Homeland Security

 Students are required to gain practical professional experience with a senior internship.
 Participation provides students with first-hand, on-the-job experience in Emergency Management and Homeland Security.
 Students are placed in areas of interest to connect academic learning to job employment and career opportunity.

 EMHS student organization

 Get involved with our student organization: The International Emergency Management Student Association (IEMSA).

 “The Center for Emergency Management and Homeland Security Policy Research at The University of Akron is dedicated to create a supportive environment for research, academics, and outreach in Emergency Management and Homeland Security.
 This Center will support and encourage multidisciplinary endeavors in these fields that will make a positive contribution to society.”

 Admissions information and application

-The College of Applied Science and Technology (CAST) supports the Tech Prep curriculum and the college prep core curriculum.
-CAST will accept all conditionally and unconditionally admitted students into its programs and determine the course of required prescriptive activities for conditionally admitted students on an individual basis.
+The College of Applied Science and Technology supports the Tech Prep curriculum and the college prep core curriculum.
+It will accept all conditionally and unconditionally admitted students into its programs and determine the course of required prescriptive activities for conditionally admitted students on an individual basis.
 Upon individual assessment, students are advised as to the courses they should take.

 To receive an application for admission or if you need any additional information about applying to the University, please contact the Office of Admissions: